ethereum/devp2p/discv5/discv5-rationale.md

 replay across sessions.
 The `request-id`, mirrored in response packets, prevents replay of responses within a session.

-# Topic-based Service Discovery Protocol v5 - Rationale
+# Topic-based Service Discovery

 This section explains the rationale for TopDisc, the topic-based service discovery extension to Node Discovery v5.
-TopDisc is based on the DISC-NG design described in [DISC-NG].
+TopDisc is based on the DISC-NG design described in [DISC-NG] paper.

 TopDisc addresses the problem of discovering peers that participate in a particular decentralised service or application.
 The participants of such a service form a service-specific overlay, but the discovery mechanism should not require each service to operate a separate discovery network.
-In this document, a topic is the protocol-level identifier for a service.
-The terms topic-based discovery and service discovery refer to the same mechanism: discovering peers for the service identified by a topic.
+A *topic* is the protocol-level identifier for a service.
+The terms *topic-based discovery* and *service discovery* refer to the same
+mechanism: discovering peers for the service identified by a topic.

 ## Service Discovery Performance Goals